AlexFraser47/StarlingRoundUp/README.md

 - Currently, the application does not mark the transactions as rounded up.
 This can be done by updating the transaction in the database.
 So everytime the user calls the /roundup endpoint, the application will round up the transactions and transfer the money to the savings goal.
 - The date window is set to current date time minus 7 days.
-- We assume only the primary account is needed, and we work with GDP as the currency (Ideally we take the currency from account, filter by this and use it as our savings account currency).
+- We assume only the primary account is needed, and we take the currency from account, filter by this and use it as our savings account currency.
-- Some values such as currency, savings account name & target amount as hard coded, this wouldn't be the case for prod.
+- Some values such as savings account name & target amount as hard coded, this wouldn't be the case for prod.
-- Generic exceptions are used when requests fail, these would need changed so they don't mask unexpected exceptions.
+- Generic exceptions are used when requests fail, these would need changed, so they don't mask unexpected exceptions.
 - Assuming the json fields are set as not null in the db as their presence is required for the task to be executed.

 ## Requirements: